stefanspringer1/SwiftXML/README.md

 A library written in Swift to process XML.

+This library is published under the Apache License 2.0 to foster usage and further development.

 ---
 **NOTE**

 This library is not in a "final" state yet.
 Also, when such a final state is reached, this repository might be further developed using a new URL.
 Further notice will be added here.
+See [there](https://stefanspringer.com) for contact indformation.

 ---